igor47/blog/posts/recoolit-transfer-graph.md

 ## Brief Overview of Recoolit

 When refrigerators, air conditioners, or other kinds of heat pumps reach end-of-life or need maintenance, the refrigerants inside need to be removed from the system.
-This might be because the refrigerant is contaminated, or maybe just because the refrigerant is at high pressure inside the system, and needs to be de-pressurized before the system can be serviced safely.
+This is because refrigerant is at high pressure inside the system, and needs to be depressurized before the system can be serviced safely.
 It is common for refrigerants to be vented into the atmosphere during this process.
 Recoolit provides technicians with the tools, know-how, and incentives to capture these waste gasses instead of releasing them.
 Then, we destroy the captured gasses in a high-temperature incinerator, permanently preventing their release into the atmosphere.